traanf-thuw/cooking-game/README.md

 - Connect a physical Android device or start an emulator
 - Run the app from Android Studio
+- Or Build the APK:

+  In Android Studio:

+  Go to Build > Generate App Bundles or APKs

+  After the build finishes, click “locate” to find the APK

 ---

 ## 🎮 Game Flow